ridlog/testrepo/readme.txt

-git is good and well-tested, and now	i am testing it , but there is still some problem
+git is good and well-tested, and now i am testing it , seems there is no problem